 Valentine’s Meals at Cindy’s and Cherry Circle Room

 Can you think of a more romantic setting than sitting beneath an open-view glass ceiling high atop the hotel and gazing out over Lake Michigan and Millennium Park?
 We can’t either.
 That’s why you should book your Valentine’s Day dinner (or lunch!) at Cindy’s, which is not only romantic and delicious, but one of the best restaurants in Chicago.
-For this holiday, chef Keith Potter will offer his regular menus, but has created a few fantastic specials, including a creamy burrata salad and fresh pear salad with frisee and winter citrus all drizzled with nduja vinaigrette; carnaroli rice risotto that playfully mingles with gorgeous local organic mushrooms, black truffles and chicken jus; and smoked sturgeon loin served with braised red cabbage, celeriac puree and a cider reduction to add just a little bit of a tart bite.
+For this holiday, Cindy’s will offer regular menus, but has created a few fantastic specials, including a creamy burrata salad and fresh pear salad with frisee and winter citrus all drizzled with nduja vinaigrette; carnaroli rice risotto that playfully mingles with gorgeous local organic mushrooms, black truffles and chicken jus; and smoked sturgeon loin served with braised red cabbage, celeriac puree and a cider reduction to add just a little bit of a tart bite.
 Make your reservations by calling (312) 792-3502 or booking through our website.

 At the award-winning Cherry Circle Room, another one of the best restaurants in Chicago, chef Pete Coenen will supplement the regular menu with a few a la carte specials, which sound so sexy they’re already making our mouths water.
 Chef is adding two specials: escargot Rockefeller with bacon, kale and Pernod as a starter and his entrée is a $100 roast chicken for two, decked out with Brussels sprouts and black truffle served tableside.
 For dessert, pastry chef Kristine Antonian will fill up her dessert cart with a variety of pastries and chocolates.
 And when you get thirsty, add an optional wine pairing or sip on mixologist Paul McGee’s special cocktail, Le Perroquet, that comprises gin, Campari, cava and tangerine.
 Reserve your spot through OpenTable and get ready to pucker up!